Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are the ways that I can send money to Spain

 - Bank transfers.
-Many major Singapore banks will allow you to send money to Spain.
+Many major Malaysian banks will allow you to send money to Spain.

 - Providers with cash pickup.
-Western Union, Remitly and MoneyGram allow you to send funds for cash pickup at agent locations.
+Western Union, Ria and MoneyGram allow you to send funds for cash pickup at agent locations.

 - PayPal.
-Electronic payment giant PayPal allows you to send money from Singapore to Spain.
+Electronic payment giant PayPal allows you to send money from Malaysia to Spain.

-- Cheques.
-Although not a quick option, you could obtain an international cheque from your bank and send it overseas.
+- Cheques and money orders.
+Although not a quick option, you could send an international cheque overseas, obtained from your bank.

 How to get the most out of your money transfer to Spain